MikeCris89/reddflix/README.md

 Reddit's public JSON API rate-limits at 10 requests per 60 seconds.
 The backend enforces its own limit and rejects requests that would cross the threshold _before_ they reach Reddit, protecting every client behind the proxy from a shared ban.

-The limiter is configurable: it runs at 2 req / 15s on the live demo so the behavior is observable (see [About the Live Demo](#about-the-live-demo)), and would run at 10 req / 63s in production — Reddit's 10/60 with a 3-second safety buffer.
+The limiter is configurable: it runs at 2 req / 15s on the live demo so the behavior is observable (see [About the Live Demo](#about-the-live-demo)).

 ### Slot reservations